nuxeo/nuxeo-bench-site/content/infrastructure.md

 All machines are on Amazon and runs on the same availability zone (AZ).

-Databases uses a `c4.2xlarge`, Elasticache uses a `cache.m3.large`, all other nodes use `c4.xlarge`.
+Databases are `c4.2xlarge`, Elasticache is setup with a `cache.m3.large`, all other nodes are `c4.xlarge`.

 - c4.xlarge is:
     - 4 vCPU
     - 7.5 GiB Memory
     - 750 Mbps EBS throughput